isomerpages/ogp/_about-us/eng/yuanruo.md

   - CorpTech
   - ScamTech
 accomplishments: >-
-  * As engineering manager, grew engineering capacity on ScamShield and sgID teams through hiring
+  * As engineering manager, grew engineering capacity on ScamShield and SGID teams through hiring

   * Worked in cloud-first architecture policies for IM8 to accelerate modern engineering practices across government